zainab2188/Chronic-Kidney-Disease-CKD-Exploratory-Health-Data-Analysis/README.md

 This project was developed as a learning project at the intersection of healthcare and data analysis.

-Objectives
+## Objectives

 - Explore a public CKD dataset and understand its variables.
-- Identify and handle missing or inconsistent values.
+- Identify and review missing or inconsistent values.
-- Organize the data into a format suitable for analysis.
+- Prepare the data for exploratory analysis.
-- Perform descriptive and exploratory analysis using Excel.
+- Perform descriptive and exploratory analysis using Microsoft Excel.
 - Explore patterns across selected health-related variables.
-- Present the analysis through charts, PivotTables, and an interactive dashboard.
+- Present the analysis through charts, PivotTables, and an Excel dashboard.

-Dataset
+## Dataset

 The analysis uses the publicly available Chronic Kidney Disease dataset from the UCI Machine Learning Repository.

-- Records: 400
+- **Records:** 400 instances
-- Variables: 24 features plus the classification label
+- **Variables:** 24 features plus the classification label
-- Dataset type: Publicly available secondary data
+- **Dataset type:** Publicly available secondary data
-- Source: UCI Machine Learning Repository
+- **Source:** UCI Machine Learning Repository

 The dataset was not collected by me.
-It was used for educational and exploratory analysis purposes.
+It was used for educational and exploratory data analysis purposes.

-Tools
+## Tools

 - Microsoft Excel
 - PivotTables
 - Excel Charts
 - Excel Dashboard

-Data Preparation
+## Data Preparation

 The dataset contains missing and inconsistent values.
 As part of the preparation process, I:

 - Reviewed the dataset structure and variables.
 - Identified missing values.
-- Standardized inconsistent categorical entries where appropriate.
+- Reviewed inconsistent categorical entries.
 - Prepared the data for exploratory analysis.
 - Documented the main data-cleaning decisions.

-Analysis
+## Analysis

 The analysis includes: